Hunting High and Low (song)

-"Hunting High and Low" is a song by the Norwegian band a-ha, released in June 1986 as the fifth and final single from the band's debut studio album of the same name (1985).
+"Hunting High and Low" is a song by the Norwegian synth-pop band a-ha, released in June 1986 as the fifth and final single from the band's debut studio album of the same name (1985).
 It became the third most successful single from Hunting High and Low on the charts and one of the band's most recognizable and popular songs.
 The song did not chart in the United States, but reached the top five in the United Kingdom and Ireland.

 Release

 The original album version was produced by Tony Mansfield and is performed on synthesizers.
 For its single release, the track was remixed, with additional production by Alan Tarney and the London Philharmonic Orchestra.
 String scores for the 7-inch remix were composed by Anne Dudley.

 Music video

 This was the last video from the band's debut album which was directed by Steve Barron.

 The UK TV show Blue Peter featured a making-of special on the "Hunting High and Low" video to demonstrate the morphing effects of Morten Harket turning into predatory animals that hunt.

 The video starts with a lonely Morten Harket walking across a snowy landscape which then cuts to visuals of the band, (with Harket on vocals, Magne Furuholmen on piano and Paul Waaktaar-Savoy on guitar) in a studio seen only in stark silhouette against a white background.
 The film then cuts back to show Harket turn into an eagle using animation and fly off across the snowscape into a city.
 With the orchestral part of the song starting the video goes back to the silhouettes of the band, this time with an string orchestra, animated in a rotating effect like a Victorian Zoetrope.

 Harket is then seen standing on top of a cliff face which he dives off into the ocean below, morphing into a shark as he does so.
 He swims off across the ocean.
 A woman is shown on a beach who sees the shark approaching and steps into the water, as if she knows him.
 However, two hunters spear the shark and try to drag it onto the beach.
 As the creature washes up on the beach, it briefly morphs back into a human form before then turning into yet another predatory animal, a lion.
 It runs off into the wilderness.
 As the film moves toward the end, the silhouettes of Harket, Furuholmen and Waaktaar-Savoy become full colour and their faces become visible.
 A hunter is then seen lining up the lion in his rifle sights, about to shoot it.
 The woman from the beach steps in, and stops the hunter from shooting the lion.

 The music video was uploaded to A-ha's official YouTube channel on 5 November 2010.
 As of 29 July 2025, it has gained more than 81 million views.